shivannis/xandr-docs-public/xandr-docs/articles/invest/fee-type.md

 ---
-Title : Fee Type
+title: Microsoft Invest - Fee Type
-Description : When creating a
-<a href="partner-fees.md" class="xref">partner fee</a>, you can use
+description: In this article, learn the different types of partner fees that you can create to reserve a portion of your budget.
 ---

-# Fee Type
+# Microsoft Invest - Fee type

-When creating a
-<a href="partner-fees.md" class="xref">partner fee</a>, you can use
-fee types to categorize fees by purpose.
+When creating a [partner fee](partner-fees.md), you can use fee types to categorize fees by purpose.

 Supported types are: